konpyutaika/nifikop/website/docs/1_concepts/4_roadmap.md

 - Operator allows to use ClusterIP services instead of Headless, which still works better in case of Service meshes.
 - To avoid too early nifi initialization, which might lead to unready sidecar container.
 The operator will use a small script to mitigate this behaviour.
-All NiFi image can be used the only one requirement is an available **curl** command.
+All NiFi image can be used the only one requirement is an available **wget** command.
 - To access a NiFi cluster which runs inside the mesh.
 Operator will supports creating Istio ingress gateways.